 Find more of my epic burger recipes!
 Thanks for stopping by!

 I think this is the 4th or 5th time I’ve participated in Burger Month, and it is always a Most Excellent Time.
 In previous years, I’ve made my Got to Be NC Burger, a Bloody Mary Meatloaf Burger, and a Reuben Smashed Burger.

 I even make burgers when it isn’t burger month, like my first ever smashed burger, The Smashed Bacon Double Cheeseburger.

 May is National Burger Month anyway, so the burger loving Kita of Girl Carnivore put this blogging event together a few years ago to celebrate in style.
 And it has grown into a great sponsored event that is all about community and our readers.

 Thanks for being here!
-Enjoy the burgers, enter the giveaway and go check out everyone else’s burgers, too.
-We’re talking 80+ bloggers as well as a contingent of 30+ keto folks on Instagram.
-Find all the Burger Month Instagram shenanigans by following the #burgermonth2019 hashtag.
+Enjoy the burgers, and even though the giveaway is closed, you can still find all the Burger Month Instagram shenanigans by following the #burgermonth2019 hashtag.

 In a word: everything!